Geography Curriculum - Year 5

 In this unit, pupils will continue their study of both physical and human Geography.
 Pupils will study how rivers are formed and what occurs when rivers are in flood.
 Pupils also look at the positive effects rivers have in our lives and the problems they can cause.

-There will also be the opportunity to study a river close up when they undertake fieldwork of a local river.
+There should be an opportunity to study a river close up when they undertake fieldwork on a local river.

 Making and Mapping Connections

-Pupils will learn the art of making and reading maps in this unit of work.
-Pupils will work with Ordnance Survey maps learning 6 figure grid method and how to use the various symbols and contour lines to navigate their way.
+Pupils end the year with a skills based unit, in which they will learn the art of making and reading maps.
+Pupils will work with Ordnance Survey maps learning the 6 figure grid method and how to use the various symbols and contour lines to navigate their way.

 Geography Curriculum - Year 7